 Interactions of plants with their environment at population, community, and ecosystem levels.
 Exploring plant communities in a selected region, considering land use history, discussing regional conservation and restoration challenges, and learning methods of plant ecology fieldwork.
 Fieldwork-intensive, with observations complementing lecture and discussion.
 Two hours lecture and four hours fieldwork.
-Prerequisite: BIOL 238 or EVST 100.
+Prerequisite: BIOL 238 or EVST 100 (or BIOL 133).